 Care teams can be discipline and or condition specific.
 Examples of discipline specific care teams include, but not limited to, cardiology care team, nursing care team, respiratory care team, etc. Conditions specific care team examples include, but not limited to, diabetes care team, oncology care team, wound care team, etc. These care teams are often clinical in nature because of the types of services provided to the patient.
 Some care teams can be non-clinical in nature providing services that may be administrative, personal care, social or community based.
 Other care teams can provide both clinical and non-clinical services.

-The HL7 Care Team Definition projecthas defined the following classification of types of care team: Encounter-focused Care Team, Episode-focused Care Team, Condition-focused Care Team, Care-coordination focused Care Team and Research-focused Care Team.
+The HL7 Learning Health System’s Patient-Centered Care Team Domain Analysis Model projecthas defined the following classification of types of care team: Encounter-focused Care Team, Episode-focused Care Team, Condition-focused Care Team, Care-coordination focused Care Team and Research-focused Care Team.
 This classification is used to include care team members specific to a particular care plan, an episode of care, an encounter or to reflect all team members across these perspectives.

 A patient may be associated with multiple types of care teams at any given time.
 For example, a patient may be provided care by his or her PCP and/or specialist based on the encounter-focused care team paradigm.
 Consequently, the patient may have an inpatient stay involving episode-focused care team.
 During the inpatient stay, the patient care may be coordinated utilizing a care coordination-focused care team.
 The care provided for the patient may be for a condition that requires the need for a condition-focused care team.
 The patient’s situation may provide the opportunity for him or her to participate in a research-focused care team.
 Similarly, participants can be associated with multiple care teams at any given time as well.
 For example, the patient’s PCP may participate in an event-focused team and in the episode-focused team by continuing to provide care if the patient gets admitted to an inpatient setting.
 The PCP also participates in the condition-focused team while managing the patient’s condition.
 The PCP or a specialist who is involved in the patient’s care may be participating in a research-focused team in which he oversees the care of his patients participating in a research study.
 A care team member could fill more than one role from more than one organization on the same care team.
 The PCP could function in a role as part of one organization (e.g. primary care provider for the medical clinic) while at the same time function in another role as part of another organization (e.g. primary investigator on the National Institute of Health research team).
 Both organizations could be part of the same care team.